btc-c0der/omega-btc-ai/src/omega_bot_farm/qa/README_DISCORD_TESTS.md

 5. `interaction.original_response()` - Retrieving the original response
 6. Error handling during interactions

+## Testing Options

+There are two ways to test the Discord interaction endpoints:

+### 1. Live Testing with Discord API

+Using the `test_discord_interactions.py` script, you can test interactions with the actual Discord API.
+This requires a bot token and proper Discord application setup.

+### 2. Offline Mock Testing

+Using the `test_discord_interactions_mock.py` script, you can test interactions without a Discord connection.
+This is useful for development and CI/CD environments where Discord access may not be available.

 ## Installation Requirements

 Ensure you have the required dependencies: